zolodev/EnvyCommerce/README.md

 By sharing and minimize the _Envy_ out in the world.

-Good luck and we (the EnvyCommerce community) hope to hear from you and that you enjoy using EnvyCommerce.
+We (the EnvyCommerce community) wish you the best of luck and hope to hear from you and that you enjoy using EnvyCommerce.

 ## Adding Pages or Products